The realization space of an unstable coalgebra: Cosimplicial unstable coalgebras

 \subsection{Homotopy excision}

 In this subsection, we prove a homotopy excision theorem in $c\CA^{\mc{E}}$ using the results on the homotopy theory of $C^\bu$-comodules.

 The homotopy excision theorem says that a homotopy pullback square in $c\CA^{\mc{E}}$ is also a homotopy pushout in a cosimplicial range depending on the connectivities of the maps involved.
-In a way familiar from classical obstruction theory of spaces, this theorem will be essential in later sections in identifying obstructions to extending maps and in describing moduli spaces of such extensions.
-First we recall the following notion.
+In a way familiar from classical obstruction theory of spaces, this theorem will be essential in later sections in identifying obstructions to extending maps and in describing the moduli spaces of such extensions.

 \begin{definition} A commutative square in $c\CA^{\mc{E}}$

 is called \begin{itemize} \item[(a)] {\it homotopy $n$-cocartesian} if the canonical map

 is cosimplicially $n$-connected. \item[(b)] {\it homotopy $n$-cartesian} if the canonical map